Pinaki82/crust/README.md

 let variable_name:data_type = value;   // DataType specified
 ```

 Rust doesn't strictly enforce type declaration while creating a variable.
 The compiler infers the data type from the value assigned to the variable.
 However, you should specify the type for accessing the variables later with relative ease.
-Also, some errors can be avoided, and the compiler will produce better optimised compiled code if you specify the type beforehand.
+Also, some errors can be avoided, and the compiler will produce better-optimised compiled code if you specify the type beforehand.
 The following are some examples of declaring fractional (`float`) numbers.
+Note that Rust is a *statically typed* language, which means that it
+must know the types of all variables at compile time.
+Either the compiler will do that, or the onus of doing so is left upon the person who writes the program.

 ```rust
 let temperature: f64 = 27.092;